anaxdojo/anax/anax-plugins/anax-zapi/README.md

 anax.exec.suite = JIRA_CYCLE_NAME
 ```

-Configure the zapi enabled variable, By default is enabled , so no need to include except if you want to disable it:
+Configure the zapi enabled variable, By default is enabled , so no need to include it except if you want to disable it:
 ```gradle
 zapi.enabled = true
 ```